 2. You feel irritable if a meal is missed.

 If you can’t go without a meal, or can’t go too long without eating, this is a good sign your blood sugar is out of whack.
 I often tell clients they should be able to (easily) go 4 or more hours without eating.
-Although glucose is our primary source of fuel, fat is out backup fuel and your body should be able to go back and forth between glucose and fat for energy.
-However, if your body is too dependent on carbohydrates for energy you will likely get ‘hangry‘ or irritable when a meal is missed, as fat cannot easily be accessed for energy.
+Although glucose is our primary source of fuel, fat is our backup fuel and your body should be able to go back and forth between glucose and fat for energy.
+However, if your body is too dependent on carbohydrates for the energy you will likely get ‘hangry‘ or irritable when a meal is missed, as fat cannot easily be accessed for energy.

 3. You experience frequent brain fog.